patware/febedb/src/step3b.dockercompose/README.md

 The problem we quickly found out is that inter container communication is not easy.
 In step 3, docker-compose will(I hope, well that's the plan) bridge the gap of inter container communication.

+Since we're on the subject, now that we're in step 3, don't forget the ports have changed also:

+- Database: 5343
+- Backend: 5310 (http) and 5313 (https)
+- Frontend: 5320 (http) and 5323 (https)

+## Step 3 vs 3b

+As you noticed, step 3 is actually called step 3b.
+The initial step3 approach was wrong, it's well documented that database schemas shouldn't be saved/persisted to docker images.
+In step3, I was trying hard to make the SqlProject compile and published to a docker image.

 ## docker-composing

 Our story picks up at the end of step2.docker.
 I copied step2.docker to step3b.dockercompose